 How it Works

-Shutdown is available only if Sleep and Hibernation are not possible for a given pool.
+Shutdown is available only if Sleep and Hibernation are not possible for a given pool (or, in the case of Amazon Workspaces Core, if it has been selected instead of Hibernation).
 It is enabled or disabled on the “Add/Edit Pool” page and controlled by a Time Limits Policy.

 As with the other power-saving modes, the desktop enters Shutdown after two events have occurred in succession: